iamshadmirza/BlogsByShad/blogs/from-nothing-to-hashnode/index.md

 I learned that people love MobX, Design System, and more importantly blogging for some reason.
 So I tried all of it except blogging.

-I was sure of one thing that I don't know anything.
-And blogging is about sharing your what you know so I hesitated at writing blogs.
+I was sure of one thing that I don't know anything about.
+And blogging is about sharing what you know so I hesitated at writing blogs.
 But then I asked one of the persons from above three about what to do when I don't have experience.
-I had lot of concerns like what If I make mistakes and I asked him on twitter.
+I had a lot of concerns like what If I make mistakes and I asked him on Twitter.
 He wrote [this blog](https://sid.st/post/start-a-blog/) on May 17 2019 and it resolved all my concerns.
 After reading this, I wrote and posted [my first blog](https://iamshadmirza.com/how-to-align-and-justify-your-flex-item-in-first-try) on Hashnode on May 20, 2019.
 This was going to be a turning point in my career (again).

 > It's a rollercoaster remember?
 There are lots of turning points.